Top 10 Things to do in Gairloch?

 Walking and Wildlife Adventures Our sister company offering walking and wildlife tours in the beautiful Highlands of Scotland.
 Your Walking and Wildlife Adventures begin here – come and see Scotland’s Big Five.
 We can organise bespoke trips to climb the Torridon hills or view amazing wildlife including black throated divers, otters, sea eagles, golden eagles, red deer, red squirrels and harbour seals.

 Sea Kayaking in the coastal waters around Melvaig, Gairloch, Loch Maree and Badachro offer the opportunity for fantastic sea kayaking.
-Cory is an experienced expert kayaker and ecologist.
-Discover the waters of Wester Ross and enjoying paddling with the local wildlife.
+Cory is an experienced expert kayaker and ecologist and runs the award winning Gairloch Canoe & Kayak Centre.
+Discover the waters of Wester Ross and enjoying paddling with the local wildlife, especially the seals.

 Rua Reidh Lighthouse Rua Reidh Lighthouse, stands at the entrance to Loch Ewe and only 5km walk away from Oran Mara, Melvaig, at one of the most dramatic locations on the north-west coast of Scotland, with stunning views across the Minch to the Isle of Skye, the Shiant Isles and the Outer Hebrides.